- Some stress is okay if it motivates you to get things done.

 What is stress?

 When you’re stressed, you feel changes in your body and your mind.
-Your heart beats faster, your blood pressure goes up, and your face may get flushed.
+Your heart beats faster, your blood pressure may go up, and your face may get flushed.
 Your muscles may tighten up, or you might feel anxious.
-You may feel rushed and confused, or forget things.
-You may feel sick to your stomach.
-You might be irritable, and get into arguments with your family and friends.
+You may feel rushed and confused, or forget things and you may feel sick to your stomach.
+You might also be irritable, and get into arguments with your family and friends.

 What causes stress in our lives?